-When it comes to treating addictions, there’s no one-size-fits-all approach to therapy.
+When it comes to treating substance abuse, there’s no one-size-fits-all approach to addiction therapy.
 Every person is different and all of us have faced unique circumstances that brought us to where we are today.
 Whether you are facing addiction, substance use disorders, or working on your mental health, experiential therapy might be exactly what you are looking for.

 Though outpatient or inpatient treatment, cognitive behavioral therapy, and other options work well for some people, perhaps you need something a little bit more.

 You are probably at least somewhat familiar with traditional styles of therapy, like “talk therapy” Experiential therapy is very different from that.
 Rather than being classified or defined as any specific type of therapy, experiential therapy is sort of a category of therapy that involves many parts.